chandravardhansingh/Cloth-Segmentation/README.md

 # Cloth-Segmentation
-Yolo Model training for segmenting different categories of apparel.
+Model trained to detect and identifying different categories of apparel from given image.